ldettorre/Project-1--User-Centric-Frontend-Development/README.md

 In order to run this yourself, enter `git clone https://github.com/ldettorre/portfolio.git` into your terminal.

-## Credits

-### Content
-All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.

 ### Media
 I sourced photos, fonts and icons for this site from